Skip to main content

 1. Minimize computations in handlers

-2. Use Vars for frequently accessed values
+2. Use $ variables for frequently accessed values

 3. Avoid DOM manipulations in handlers